Amanda-Cole/Projects/ReadMe.md

 # Overview

-Basic "Hello World" in Python.
+Basic "Hello World" in Python with a little added variable.

 Establish folders for projects and create connection with GitHub.